restfb/restfb/migrations.md

 The `Post` object contains some inner classes.
 We removed the inner class `MessageTag` and replaced it with the `MessageTag` class we introduced already.
 The inner class was only for compatibility reasons there.
 If you work with MessageTags you have to change your import.

+## `Likes` type data type changed
+The `Likes` type contains a list of NamedFacebookTypes.
+These elements are in some cases not the correct type.
+So we changed the type and introduces the new `LikeItem` type.
+The new `LikeItem` type contains the `created_time` field.
+Most of the time this value is not set, but we provide it nevertheless.